eadmund/cypherback/README.md

 This follows NIST SP 800-38F, which specifies that keys may be stored under an approved encryption mode and an approved authentication mode.

-A secrets file is uniquely identified by SHA-384(["cypherback", version, metadata encryption key, metadata authentication key, metadata nonce, chunk master key, chunk authentication key, chunk storage key]), where version equals a zero byte for this documented version.
+A secrets file is uniquely identified by SHA-384(["cypherback", version, metadata encryption key, metadata authentication key, chunk master key, chunk authentication key, chunk storage key]), where version equals a zero byte for this documented version.

 The current secrets file format is: